 In total 188 villages were evacuated in Ukraine and Belarus after the nuclear accident in April 1986.
 But in 1987 about 1000 self-settlers, mostly older people, returned to the exclusion zone on their own.
 First these ‘Chernobyl Squatters” were illegal, but soon the government accepted it.
 Now about 100 of them are left.

-Pripyat is only three kilometers away from the Chernobyl Nuclear Power Plant and was evacuated the day following the blast.
+Pripyat is only three kilometers away from the Chernobyl Nuclear Power Plant and was evacuated the day following the blast in April 1986.
 A fleet of 1300 buses shipped out the residents, who only had a few hours’ notice.
 Behind they left all their furniture and possessions that still can be seen in some buildings.
 Thirty years later, nature has taken over.
 Walking through this ghost town gives can be a bit creepy, but above all it feels like walking about into a freeze-frame of 1986 Soviet Union.